CRA Tax Payment Plan

 CRA TAX PAYMENT PLAN EDMONTON

-Your business cannot pay its tax debt in full now.
-If you are an employer, the amounts that you deduct and withhold from the wages of your employees are considered deemed trust amounts.
-Similarly, if you operate a business as a sole proprietor, partnership, or corporation, the GST/HST amounts that you collect from your customers are also considered deemed trust amounts.
+Your business cannot pay its tax debt in total now.
+The amounts you deduct and withhold from your employee’s wages are considered trust amounts if you are an employer.
+Similarly, if you operate a business as a sole proprietor, partnership, or corporation, the GST/HST amounts you collect from your customers are also deemed trust amounts.

 If your business has a tax debt, it may include corporate income tax debt and deemed trust amounts.

-The CRA will work with businesses to help them meet their payment obligations, such as corporate income tax debt or deemed trust amounts.
+The CRA will help businesses meet payment obligations, such as corporate income tax debt or deemed trust amounts.
 In extraordinary situations where your business cannot pay in full, you may qualify for a payment arrangement or taxpayer relief.

 A payment arrangement is an agreement that your business makes with the CRA.
-It allows your business to make smaller payments over time until you have paid your entire debt including applicable interest.
+It allows your business to make smaller payments until you have paid your entire debt, including applicable interest.

 Before your business makes a payment arrangement, you may need to show that you have tried to pay your debt in full by borrowing money or reducing expenses.
-As a business, you may also have to fully disclose your financial records.
+You may also have to disclose your financial records as a business entirely.

 Once you have made a payment arrangement your business must also: